 How are Bitcoins being bought and sold?

 Bitcoins can be bought these days from hundreds of different locations.
-Coinbase and eToro are the most popular ones for newbies, where you can easily exchange your fiat currency to Bitcoin.
+Coinbase and eToro are the most popular ones for newbies, where you can easily exchange your fiat currency for Bitcoin.
 You can see all our recommended exchanges from here.

-Buying Bitcoin is very simple.
+Buying Bitcoin is simple.
 You register an account online, go through the KYC process, and deposit money from your bank account.
 You can also use a credit card.
 After that, you can buy bitcoins with a couple of clicks.

 Bitcoin is a reserve currency of the crypto world, a bit like USD in the real world.
 Many altcoins can be only bought with bitcoins.
-If you want to buy some rare cryptos, you must first buy bitcoins with your fiat currency and then exchange Bitcoin to other tokens.
+If you want to buy some rare cryptos, you must first buy bitcoins with your fiat currency and then exchange Bitcoin for other tokens.

 The price of Bitcoin:

 You can view all major cryptocurrencies from this page.

 We also recommend reading this article: new ways to invest in cryptocurrencies.